m0ru/bak/02a_state_of_the_art.md

 ...
 ```

 These are either specified in an HTML-file and then later linked with a controller or are a string in the declaration of something called a "directive" (which are custom HTML tags or properties).
 Every template has a scope object bound to it and can contain expressions -- e.g. those in curly braces -- that have access to that scope object.
-For the code-example above this means, that -- in the HTML that the user gets to see -- the curly braces will have been replaced by the result of `self.post.getIn(['won:hasContent','won:hasTextDescription'])` (the `getIn` is there because `post` is an immutable-js [see ref. @Immutablejs] object).
+For the code-example above this means, that -- in the HTML that the user gets to see -- the curly braces will have been replaced by the result of `self.post.getIn(['won:hasContent','won:hasTextDescription'])` (the `getIn` is there because `post` is an immutable-js [@Immutablejs] object).
 Every time the result of that expression changes, Angular will update the displayed value.
 Expressions cause "watches" to be created (this can also be done manually via `$scope.watch`).
 During a so-called "digest-cycle" Angular checks all of these watch-expressions for changes and then executes their callbacks, which in the case of the curly-braces causes the DOM-update.
 These digest-cycles are triggered by a lot of provided directives or if you call the function `$apply`.
 Some thought needs to be given to managing these to avoid bad performance and also because you can't call `$apply` while already in a digest-cycle.

 Beyond the curly braces, Angular also provides a handful of other template-utilities in the form of directives.
 For instance the property-directive `ng-repeat` allows iterating over a collection as follows: